PROforma-Cohort/Lecture-Examples/week-3/day-1/blackjack-review/questions.md

     - how to call functions and how to approach this
 - finding the value of the last item in the array
-- disabling buttons ======> best way to hide and show buttons
-- once a card was played... slice-ing! (and splice-ing!!!)
+- disabling buttons ======> best way to hide and show buttons x once a card was played... slice-ing! (and splice-ing!!!)
     - (how to manage the deck)
 - separation of concerns
 - Storing shared data on a page